Dangerous Woman: Critical reception

 Dangerous Woman received positive reviews from music critics.
 According to Metacritic, which assigns a weighted average score out of 100 to ratings and reviews from mainstream critics, critics gave Dangerous Woman a score of 76, based on 14 reviews, indicating "generally favorable reviews".

-Stephen Thomas Erlewine wrote for AllMusic that "track by track, Dangerous Woman has sly, subtle distinctions – a little bit of torch gives way to some heavy hip only to have frothy pop surface again", and that "while some of these cuts work better than others, the range is impressive, as is Grande's measured, assured performance."
-In his review for Entertainment Weekly, Nolan Feeney commented that while Grande's previous album, My Everything, "suffered for trying to be everything", on Dangerous Woman, "with a streamlined team of hitmakers such as Max Martin, she pulls off pop, R&B, reggae, and house—all without overextending herself or pandering to trends".
+Stephen Thomas Erlewine, for AllMusic, highlighted the album's movement between torch songs, "heavy hip" influences, and pop material, while he praised Grande's "measured, assured performance" throughout the record.
+In his review for Entertainment Weekly, Nolan Feeney felt that Dangerous Woman was more cohesive than My Everything, noting that Grande explores pop, R&B, reggae, and house styles without "overextending herself or pandering to trends".
 The A.V.
-Club's Annie Zaleski agreed, stating that the album "possesses more personality than 'My Everything'," and writes in conclusion that "'Dangerous Woman' is an effortless leap forward on which Grande comes into her own as a vocalist and performer."
-Lewis Corner from Digital Spy noted that Grande "ultimately pulled together a consistent collection that impressively manages to keep your attention over 15 tracks."
-Mikael Wood, writing for the Los Angeles Times, found it "impressive how fully she inhabits the emotional environment of each song" on the album.
+Clubs Annie Zaleski likewise considered the record to have "more personality" than My Everything, and described Dangerous Woman as a progression for Grande as both a vocalist and performer.
+Lewis Corner from Digital Spy praised it for maintaining consistency across its 15-track runtime, while Mikael Wood—writing for the Los Angeles Times—found it "impressive how fully she inhabits the emotional environment of each song" on the album.